aperetti/disc_speed/readme.md

 ![Example Diff](docs/example_diff.png)

 ## Setup
+### Camera
+The setup uses opencv VideoCapture and can be provided a webcam id, video file, or use a tool like DroidCam.

+DroidCam String `'http://[[Your Phone IP]]:4747/mjpegfeed?640x480'`
 ### Setting up the tape measure (Aruco Tags)
 The program expects two aruco tags (seen below).
 By default the distance between the tags is expected to be 5 feet (center to center).
 For best results, the tags should be at throwing height and be horizontally even.